imteekay/frontend-infrastructure/README.md

 - Improve end-user experience by building infrastructure to support UX consistency across products
   - Optimize the client-side performance of web applications
   - Support teams to build consistent experiences through design systems
+  - Monitoring systems: monitoring errors in the application
 - Research and test new languages, libraries and frameworks and evaluate their potential to make sure we never stop innovating.
   - Understand developer pain points and common questions in frontend development, and aim to improve or answer them.
   - Enable different product teams to be more productive by identifying similar features or tasks across teams and making improvements in the frontend stack or processes